 Arlene Arin Hahn

-Arlene is a partner in the Technology Transactions Practice, within the Firm's Global M&A Group and global Intellectual Property Group.
-She is a transactional attorney who represents clients in a variety of intellectual property and technology matters with a focus on the IP aspects of private equity, M&A and other corporate transactions.
-Arlene has advised on hundreds of consummated transactions, ranging from initial start-up investments to whole business securitizations to some of the largest M&A deals in their respective industries.
+Arlene is a partner in the Technology Transactions Practice, within the Firm's Global M&A Group and Global IP Group.
+She is a transactional attorney who represents clients in a variety of intellectual property and technology matters ranging from standalone technology transactions to the IP aspects of private equity, M&A and other corporate transactions.
+Arlene has advised on hundreds of consummated transactions, ranging from formative license agreements and joint development agreements to initial start-up investments and whole business securitizations to some of the largest M&A deals in their respective industries.
 She represents strategic and financial clients in a broad range of industries, including software, consumer products, pharmaceuticals, medical devices, financial services, power, media, semiconductors, fashion, and sports.